-The applicability of the Working Hours Act on any particular employment relationship determines whether the employee is entitled to compensation (for example a weekly rest period and overtime compensation) under said Act.
-In principle, all upper white-collar employees belong within the scope of the Working Hours Act.
+THE APPLICABILITY of the Working Hours Act on any particular employment relationship determines whether the employee is entitled to compensation (for example a weekly rest period and overtime compensation) under said Act.
+In principle, all senior salaried employees belong within the scope of the Working Hours Act.